shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

 #  ReadMe for the Code Challenge

-## refer to the folder `Network glitch, ownership problem, etc` for the trouble I've faced
+## please note the folder `Network glitch, ownership problem, etc` for the trouble I've faced

 ## My Environment Xcode 13 beta 5 (Not Xcode 12): SwiftUI3 capable.